tylerwray/me/blog/the-power-of-map-take-in-elixir/index.md

 end
 ```

-Hopefully you can start to appreciate the readability that [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) can provide.
+Hopefully, you can start to appreciate the readability that [`Map.take/2`](https://hexdocs.pm/elixir/Map.html#take/2) can provide.
 For me, it sparks a little joy
 each time I use it because I know the code it's saving me from writing, documenting, and testing ❤️.